bloomreach-forge/bloomreach-forge.github.io/README.md

 # Generate

-Generate the BloomReach Forge Documentation site from Markdown files at /src:
+Generate the Bloomreach Forge Documentation site from Markdown files at /src:

 > mvn site:site